pritis-spektra/dvlprprdctvtyghdepth/Lab05/Lab5.md

     ![](./media/image13.png)

-12. Review and accept the fix and then re-run the application to check the fix
+12. Review and accept the fix and then re-run the application to check the fix -(Stop the server with Ctrl+ c in terminal)

     +++mvn spring-boot:run+++

     ![](./media/image14.png)

-13. Open a browser and navigate to +++http://localhost:8080/api/employees+++
+14. Open a browser and navigate to +++http://localhost:8080/api/employees+++

     ![](./media/image15.png)